le0pard/le0pard.github.io/_posts/chef/2013-09-01-chef-server-getting-started-part-2.md

 ---
 Hello my dear friends.
 Today we will continue talk about Chef Server.
 All example code you can find here: [github.com/le0pard/chef-server-example/tree/2.0](https://github.com/le0pard/chef-server-example/tree/2.0).

-In this article we will learn what is Chef Server and how to setup it.

 In [the previous article](/2013/02/17/chef-server-getting-started-part-1/) we learned Chef what is Chef Server and how to setup it.
 In this article we will learn how to work with it.

 # Directory .chef